 Within the framework of the measures implemented by the Government since the beginning of the current term, with a major incidence on public expenditure, the reform of Public Administrations is highlighted.
 To complete such reform, the Commission for the Reform of Public Administration (CORA, as per the Spanish acronym) was created by the Council of Ministers.
 The actions completed by the Commission led to the preparation of the CORA Report, presented to the Council of Ministers on 21 June 2013, which currently includes 222 measures on administrative simplification, reduction of burdens and duplicities and improvement of the management of public services and resources.
-On that same date, the Office for the implementation of the reform of the measures contained in the CORA Report, taking on its monitoring, promotion, coordination and permanent evaluation, as well as proposing new actions.
+On that same date, the Office for the implementation of the reform of the administration (OPERA) was created with the aim of ensuring the implementation of the measures contained in the CORA Report, taking on its monitoring, promotion, coordination and permanent evaluation, as well as proposing new actions.